Key Stage 5 Sociology Overview

 Grade B (5/6) in English Language is preferred.

-Socialisation, culture and identity
+Socialisation, culture and identity and youth subcultures (30% of total A level)

-Researching and understanding social inequalities
+Research methods and understanding social inequalities (35% of total A level)

-Debates in contemporary society.
+Debates in contemporary society:

 Throughout the course our students will develop their skills enabling them to learn and think critically, to solve problems, to work independently and as part of a group and to write a clearly structured, analytical essay.